sympy/sympy-bot/README.md

    - `GH_SECRET`: set this to the secret you created in step 1 above
    - `GH_AUTH`: set this to the personal access token for the `sympy-bot` user.
-If you don't have this or need to regenerate it, login as the bot user and go to the personal access token settings (for instance, at https://github.com/settings/tokens), and create a new token. **VERY IMPORTANT:** Give the token `public_repo` access only.
+If you don't have this or need to regenerate it, login as the bot user and go to the personal access token settings (at https://github.com/settings/tokens), and create a new token. **VERY IMPORTANT:** Give the token `public_repo` access only.